TheVietScholar/CSC510-S2G1-F2025/proj2/tutorial/INSTALL.md

 	- `$env:DB_HOST = "127.0.0.1"; $env:DB_PORT = "3306"; $env:DB_NAME = "boozebuddies"; $env:DB_USER = "app"; $env:DB_PASS = "app"; ./mvnw spring-boot:run`

 Tip: If you see `unknown life cycle .run.profiles=docker`, quote the property as shown above so PowerShell doesn’t split the `-D` argument.

+## Frontend Setup (Vite + React)

+The frontend connects to the Spring Boot backend running on http://localhost:8080 .

+Prerequisites

+Node.js 18+ (LTS recommended)

+npm (comes with Node)

+Install dependencies

+From the frontend/ directory:

+npm install

+This installs all required Node modules.

+Start the development server
+npm run dev

+The app runs by default at http://localhost:5173
+.
+When both frontend and backend are running, API requests are automatically proxied to http://localhost:8080 .

+Troubleshooting

+Port already in use (5173):
+If something else is using port 5173, start the dev server on a different port:

+npm run dev -- --port 5174

+Backend connection errors:
+Ensure the Spring Boot backend is running on http://localhost:8080 .
+If you changed the backend port, update the frontend proxy setting in vite.config.js.

+Environment variables:
+If your project uses a .env file (for API URLs or keys), copy the example file before starting:

+cp .env.example .env

+Then edit .env to match your local setup.